How Tall is the Tale?

 Not to worry, some scholars believe that he may just be difficult to find because of how common his name was.
 Furthermore, his name may not have even been Robin Hood.
 There are also conflicting ideas as to where he lived, Sherwood or Barnsdale.
 Without this information, the ‘real’ Robin Hood, if there was such a man, could easily slip past historians.

 Another problem that faces historians and Robin Hood enthusiasts is the period in which he lived.
 There is no clear indication of when that may have been.
-Despite this, scholars typically believe that Robin lived between 1100 and 1400, if he lived at all.
+Despite this, scholars typically believe that he lived between 1100 and 1400 AD if he lived at all.
 Well, that is only three hundred years to comb for an elusive outlaw.
 Not so bad, right?
 Wrong, some scholars date him back even farther.
 With all of this confusion and disagreement, it is hard to know if people are even looking for him in the right period.

-Was Robin Hood Real?
+Was Robin Hood a Real Person?